fedeandri/auto-approve-comments/README.md

 * Configure the "Commenters list" and/or the "Users list" (see some examples below)
 * Save and you're done

-From now on all the commenters listed in one of the lists above will have their comments immediately approved even if you set the comments to be manually approved.
+From now on all the commenters listed in one of the lists below will have their comments immediately approved even if you set the comments to be manually approved.

 ## Valid configurations